persinammon4/capstone-snake-game/README.md

 - Attempted to replace raw pointers with `weak_ptr`.
 Ran into an issue where cannot pass in a a weak_ptr of a vector of unique_ptr through the constructor of controller, leading to constant compilation failures.
 Ideally, weak_ptr is better than raw pointer in that it allows for if statements checking for dealloc of original resource (dangling pointer) and makes the distinction that this should be an observer pointer more so than a const read-only pointer.
-During the attempt, it created some points of nonsensical results for if `.lock()` returns false.
-The program is designed so that it should work even with raw pointers, this is useful for if a second person comes and works on it and the project is much larger.
+During the attempt to implement, it created some points of where it is possible for there to be nonsensical results (e.g. if `.lock()` returns false).
+The program is written so that the raw pointers are not abused, but I guess weak pointers are good for a larger multi-developer, long-standing project.

 - One possible extension of this project is to add more computer controlled snakes.
 This is an idea of what must be done in order to do that.
     - Create a vector of `fake_snakes` owned by `Game`, and pass a pointer to that in to original snake for it to check against all fake snakes in the vector for its collision rules (in `Snake::UpdateBody`) and to all fake snakes so they can check for collisions amongst themselves.